 No, there is no entitlement to a reduction in rent due to a Corona case in your shared apartment or if the health authorities order measures (e.g. quarantine).

 Do the residents have to pay explicit attention to something when dealing with the coronavirus-situation?

-In all student residences we provide information on the most important hygiene tips by means of posters in two languages.
 As with all infectious diseases, the following rules of conduct apply to prevent infection: